 - 1. In streams less than 10 cfs, we used two-pass electrofishing technique.
 In these small streams adequate numbers of fish were captured using a backpack mounted generator-Variable Voltage Pulsator combination.
 Probability of capture (p) should be higher than 0.6 to obtain reliable results. - 2.
 In streams 10 to 20 cfs, we used two-pass electrofishing estimation.
 We used two backpack mounted shocking units.
 If the p-value falls below 0.6 for a sample site, more effort (third pass) should be made instead of simply reporting the two-catch estimate. - 3.
-In streams larger than 20 cfs, two-pass electrofishing technique was used; however p value must be higher than 0.6.
-We used both boat mounted shocking equipment and backpack mounted equipment simultaneously for these sample sections.
+In streams larger than 20 cfs, two-pass electrofishing technique was used.
+We used boat mounted shocking equipment (two cathodes) and, when necessary, backpack mounted equipment simultaneously for these sample sections.